adithirgis/ambient_data/README.md

 ### CPCB data cleaning process

-1. Uses one-hour datasets, xlsx format.
+1. Uses one-hour datasets (xlsx format, no restriction on number of parameters downloaded).
 2. Arranges all the one-hour data without any gaps, missing values impute with 'NaN'
 3. Deletes all negatives
 4. For PM<sub>2.5</sub>  and PM<sub>10</sub>  - deletes values greater than or equal to 985